raspberrypilearning/smart-classroom/en/step_7.md

-## Confidence scores
+## How to use confidence scores

-Finally let's have a look at confidence scores.
+Finally, you will learn about what confidence scores mean and how you should use them.

 --- task ---
-+ Leave Scratch open (we’ll come back in a moment) but go back to the **Learn & Test** page in the Training tool.
++ Leave Scratch open, because you will come back in a moment.

++ Go back to the **Learn & Test** page in the Training tool.

-+ Type something in the Test box that has nothing to do with lamps or fans.
-For example, “make me a cheese sandwich”
++ Type something that has nothing to do with lamps or fans into the test box.
+For example, you could type in 'make me a cheese sandwich'.
 ![Result of entering "make me a cheese sandwich" is lamp off with 21% confidence](images/cheese-sandwich-annotated.png)

-+ Look at the confidence score, and check that it’s very low.
-Compare this with the score you get from commands like “turn on the lamp”. **This is the computer’s way of telling you that it’s not very certain it understands your command, because it doesn’t look like what it learned from your examples.**
++ Look at the confidence score, which should be very low.

++ Compare this with the confidence score you get for a command such as “turn on the lamp”.

+**The confidence score is the program’s way of telling you how certain it is that it understands a command.** If a command is very similar to the examples you have trained the program with, the confidence score is high.
+If a command is **not** similar, the confidence score is low.

 --- /task ---

 --- task ---

-+ Go back to Scratch.
-You can open your saved project from before if you closed the window.
++ Go back to your classroom assistant project in Scratch.

-+ Modify the script for the “classroom” sprite so that it uses this confidence score.
++ Modify the script for the 'classroom' sprite so that it uses the confidence score:

 ![New code to be added into scratch program](images/code-with-confidence.png)

-+ Click the green flag and test again.
-Try typing commands that have nothing to do with the fan or lamp.
-Try asking for something to be turned on or off.
-Check that your classroom reacts in the right way.
++ Click the green flag and test your program to check that your classroom assistant reacts in the right way:
+    + Type in commands that have nothing to do with the fan or lamp
+    + Ask for something to be turned on or off

+Now, if your program is not sure what you mean, it tells you so.
+Then you can try giving it another command.
 --- /task ---

-You’ve trained a smart assistant – like a simple version of the assistants you can get on modern smartphones (like Apple’s Siri or Google’s Assistant) or virtual assistant devices (like Amazon’s Alexa or Google’s Home).
+You’ve used machine learning to train a smart assistant that is a simple version of the assistants you can get on smartphones (e.g. Apple’s Siri or Google’s Assistant) or at home (e.g. Amazon’s Alexa or Google’s Home).

-You’ve used it to create a smart classroom assistant in Scratch, using machine learning instead of your earlier rules-based approach.
-Training the computer to be able to recognise instructions was hopefully much easier than trying to make a list of every possible command.
-And the more examples you give it, the better it gets at recognising instructions and the more confident it gets in doing that.
+Training the program to recognise commands is much easier than trying to make a list of every possible command.
+And the more examples you give the program, the better it gets at recognising commands, and the more its confidence scores increase.
-And now, if it’s not sure what you mean, it will ask you to try again.